MartinThoma/free-books/Reddit-nosleep/The-Dalek-Emperor/Deepwood-series/README.md

-This is a series with 3 stories:
+This is a series from C. K. Walker with 3 stories:

 1. The Lost Town of Deepwood, Pennsylvania
 2. Return to Deepwood, Pennsylvania